What are turbo trainers?

-Turbo trainers are a static resistance platform; you attach the rear wheel of your bike to the unit and then you are able to replicate the resistance and feel of riding outdoors, but from the comfort of your home or garage!
+Turbo trainers are a static resistance platform; you attach the rear wheel of your bike to the unit, and then you are able to replicate the resistance and feel of riding outdoors, but from the comfort of your home or garage.

 A turbo trainer is also a great tool for the time constrained training cyclist; allowing you to squeeze a productive session into a short space of time, when you don't have the hours to get kitted up and go outside.

-What type of turbo trainers are available?
+What types of turbo trainers are available?

 Magnetic trainers use the force of a magnetic field.
-Your bike's back wheel sits against the roller and the resistance in the attached magnetic unit creates turning resistance on the back wheel.
+Your bike's back wheel sits against the roller, and the resistance in the attached magnetic unit creates turning resistance on the back wheel.

 This design provide a steadier resistance than magnetic systems, and the ability to control the resistance comes from you changing gears on your bike, rather than an external resistance trigger that is found on magnetic trainers.

-The resistance is controlled by the computer, which talks to the turbo trainer so that the resistance matches the profile of the route you are riding.
+The resistance is controlled by the computer, which talks to the turbo trainer, so that the resistance matches the profile of the route you are riding.
 Clever stuff!

 Blades spin in the air and create resistance for the roller.
 Similar to fluid trainers the resistance is usually controlled by you changing gear on the bike.

 The system requires you to fit a cassette to the turbo, but it means that you don't need to worry about wearing out your good tyres, or swapping wheels to one with a "turbo specific" tyre on (see below).

-There are numerous free and paid Apps on the iTunes App Store and Google Play store designed to fully control the resistance of your smart trainer and offer a customized training experience.
+There are numerous free and paid Apps on the iTunes App Store and Google Play store, designed to fully control the resistance of your smart trainer and offer a customized training experience.

 Frame and mounting systems

 When you are looking at the turbo you want to purchase, it is worth considering the frame design and mounting system.
-A turbo is a great means to warm up before an event, such as a time trial, so portability can be a desired attribute; for those looking for this quality make sure you consider units with folding frames (a direct drive system is less portable because they tend to not be foldable).
+A turbo is a great means to warm up before an event, such as a time trial; so portability can be a desired attribute; for those looking for this quality, make sure you consider units with folding frames (a direct drive system is less portable because they tend to not be foldable).

 The second factor is the mounting of the wheel: most turbo trainers come with a strong quick release rear skewer that you put in place of your original skewer.
-The turbo then clamps onto the skewer to lock the wheel in place securely.
+The turbo then clamps onto the skewer, to lock the wheel in place, securely.
 The only system that does not use this is the Direct Drive system, where the rear dropouts are clamped directly to the turbo.

 Compatibility is the most common question when people are buying turbo trainers; the good news is that you shouldn't be so concerned.
 Almost all road bikes can be used on a turbo trainer, as long as you fit the supplied skewer to the rear wheel.
-Additionally, almost all mountain bikes can be used with a turbo if you fit a slick tyre or training tyre to the rear wheel (otherwise it is very noisy and bumpy).
+Additionally, almost all mountain bikes can be used with a turbo; if you fit a slick tyre or training tyre to the rear wheel (otherwise it is very noisy and bumpy).